Image from Iles Formula Pinterest page

 Styling your hair regularly can lead to hair damage.
-Aside from heated tools, such as irons and curlers, there are other things like styling sprays that could ruin your hair, too.
+Aside from heated tools, such as irons and curlers, there are other things like traditional styling sprays, especially those with plastic coatings like hairsprays that can also contribute to ruining your hair.

 As much as you'd want to look good temporarily, there's also the more pressing need to have beautiful hair permanently.
 Even when you don't have the time to style your hair, you can still look great.
 The last thing that you'd want is for you to have locks that look like they're getting close to their last piece of life.